 However, a number of simultaneous factors occurred that resulted in the volume contraction, making the equation more complicated than a simple decrease in demand for capacity.
 Airfreight market data firm WorldACD cited 32 percent higher fuel prices than last year, typhoons in Asia, and the fact that September had one more Sunday and one less Friday than September 2017.

-Drewry’s East-West airfreight price index were also released today that show rates increased 9 percent, or 24 cents, from the previous month in September, to reach $2.81 per kilogram – a symptom of the rise in fuel costs corroborated by WorldACD.
+Drewry’s East-West airfreight price index was also released today that show rates increased 9 percent, or 24 cents, from the previous month in September, to reach $2.81 per kilogram – a symptom of the rise in fuel costs corroborated by WorldACD.
 Drewry said it expects rates to continue to increase in October.

 While the macro-economic environment saw a contraction, there were still regional areas of growth.
 Central and South America continued to show healthy growth with a 11 percent volume increase during the month, while Europe was also the fastest growing destination, up 5.4 percent in volume, y-o-y.
 All “special product” categories outperformed general cargo, with pharmaceuticals, express and live animals still recording double digit growth, the WorldACD said.1 - Reader Likes This Post